tomasvr/arm-gtest/README.md

 # TDD ARM development (Gtest, libopencm3)

 This repository is a sample project for Test Driven Development on ARM microcontrollers using libopencm3 and gtest.
-Also included is a docker image which lets you easily set up the development environment including toolchain.
+It also includes a dockerfile to quickly set up the development environment and toolchain.
-The repository includes an example for how to build and flash an STM32 blackpill project.
-However, the repository can be used for various kinds of ARM processor supported by libopencm3.
+The project is currently configured for the STM32 blackpill project.
+However, the same setup can be used for a wide range of ARM processors supported by libopencm3.

 # Setup